nychealth/coronavirus-data/README.md

 - Health Department recommendations for testing have changed throughout the COVID-19 outbreak.
 During the spring of 2020, the Health Department advised people with mild to moderate symptoms to stay at home and not seek testing to conserve testing supplies and personal protective equipment.
 Consequently, many cases in the community early in the outbreak were never diagnosed with a laboratory test and will not be included in these counts.

+- The testing landscape for COVID-19 is continually changing as new tests receive [emergency use authorization](https://www.fda.gov/medical-devices/coronavirus-disease-2019-covid-19-emergency-use-authorizations-medical-devices/vitro-diagnostics-euas) from the Food and Drug Administration (FDA).
+For example, antigen testing started to become more widely available in NYC in October 2020.
+These changes in the types of tests should be considered when looking at trends across time.

+- Antibody testing started to become more widely available in NYC in April 2020.
+Cumulative data include all antibody tests with a specimen collection date after March 3, 2020, and data reported by week include tests conducted starting on April 5, 2020.

+- The Health Department consistently receives electronic reports *only* for COVID-19 tests that are conducted in laboratories.
+Point-of-care and at-home tests may be conducted in a setting outside of a clinical laboratory; these settings often do not have the infrastructure for electronically reporting directly to the Health Department.
+While providers and facilities are required to report results from point-of-care and at-home tests to the Health Department within 24 hours, these data are incomplete.

 - Most of the data in this repository include patients who reside in congregate facilities, such as correctional facilities and long-term care facilities.
 While data reported from these facilities may sometimes influence local trends, cases reported from these facilities do not necessarily represent community-based transmission.
 The only data that exclude patients in congregate facilities are in [pp-by-modzcta.csv](https://github.com/nychealth/coronavirus-data/tree/master/latest#pp-by-modzctacsv).

 - Because these data only provide information on people tested and not everyone who may have had COVID-19 in NYC, caution needs to be used when interpreting testing data.
 For example, people who are tested for antibodies may be more likely to test positive because people who were previously ill are preferentially seeking testing, in addition to the testing of persons with higher exposure (e.g., health care workers, first responders).
 Therefore, these data may not reflect antibody prevalence among all New Yorkers.